 Bringing Your Dog to Vegas

-While you will have trouble bringing your dog into the Las Vegas casinos (unless it is a service dog), you will have plenty of luck finding dog-friendly accommodations.
-Depending on the hotel you choose, both you and your dog can be treated like high rollers in Las Vegas!
+While you will have trouble bringing your dog onto a Las Vegas casino floor (unless it is a service dog), you will have plenty of luck finding dog-friendly accommodations.
+Depending on your chosen hotel, you and your dog can be treated like high rollers in Las Vegas!